wolfv6/keybrd/doc/keybrd_library_developer_guide.md

 Arduino does not have a debugger.
 So here is a list of functions in the order that they are called.
 The trace is of a one-row single-layer keybrd scan.
-Refer to it like a table of contents while reading the keybrd library.

 ```
     loop()                                      for each row